CLI reference¶

 greatminds migrate-task¶

-bin/migrate-task — convert legacy .md task files to the strict .yaml format.
+greatminds migrate-task — convert markdown task files to strict .yaml.

 by ---, optionally interleaved with free prose.